 A/B Split testing is when two or more (then called multivariate testing) variations of the same website are randomly shown to real visitors with the aim of measuring which one converts better to accomplish the website’s goals.
 Split testing software is automatically configured to analyse which version of the site gets more conversions (click-throughs, signups or sales).
 You might want to test whether the position or size of a shopping cart generates more sales etc. There are more complex elements that can be tested, such as whether the position or size of the shopping cart icon generates more sales, or simpler elements can be tested, such as;

 - offers (offers can be differently described)

 Just keep in mind that you need to look at what your competitors are doing with the relevant elements.

 QUICK TIP: Only test one element at a time so that you know which element contributes the most to conversions.
 Testing two variations must be done at the same time, over the same time period.

 Split testing can have surprising results, and will help your website to convert visitors at an increased rate – which means conversions (sales) can increase without having to gain more visitors.
 Score!

 A winning team often NOT chosen

-User experience design in conjunction with A/B split testing or multivariate testing can produce even better performing websites, whatever the site’s goals are ─ but why are many people not launching split tests left and right, or incorporating intensive research and conceptualisation for user experience design when building websites?
+User experience design in conjunction with A/B split testing or multivariate testing can lead to better performing websites which increases conversions, whatever the site’s goals are.
+Why are people not launching split tests left and right, or incorporating intensive research and conceptualisation for user experience design when building websites?
 What are the factors that come into play when people do or don’t decide to split test or invest in UXD?